Wildfires Impacting Air Quality and Road Closures

 OREGON WILDFIRE INFORMATION – Update: Sept.
 6, 2017

 This is proving to be a very challenging fire season in Oregon.
 Our long, wet winter and spring coupled with a very long dry spell and record-breaking heat, have created an especially volatile wildfire season.
 There are several “complex” fires, in which a number of smaller fires have grown into one large fire, making them more difficult to combat.
 And current conditions are fueling unpredictable growth of fire activity.
+According to USC Price, wildfires in the western states are a more common occurrence than elsewhere in the US which is in part due to the expansion of cities into rural wildland.

 Air quality in the immediate area is in the dangerous range.
 People with heart or lung disease, older adults, and children should remain indoors and keep activity levels low.
 Everyone else should avoid all physical activity outdoors.
 For your safety, please consult official resources prior to undertaking travel plans to ensure access to your destination is safe and advisable.